minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 ##### Start with something small

 Remember, that the donation doesn't need to be massive, even small things can help.
-For example if you have some pet food in your home your pet's don't want to eat, give the food to your local animal shelter rather than throwing it away.
+For example if you have some pet food in your home your pets don't want to eat, give the food to your local animal shelter rather than throwing it away.

 ##### Use your own strenghts